-Adding a river segment to a trip to American Prairie Reserve is highly recommended and offers a chance to more deeply connect with the region's heritage.
+Adding a river segment to a trip to American Prairie is highly recommended and offers a chance to more deeply connect with the region's heritage.
 The Missouri River served as a highway of westward expansion in early America and as a thoroughfare for tribal nations for thousands of years.
 Today, you can spend as little as a day and up to a week or more traveling the river through the Upper Missouri River Breaks National Monument in Central Montana.
 This corridor is also officially designated as a National Wild and Scenic River.

 Moving east from Fort Benton, there are different access points to consider depending on the desired length of your trip.
-If you're looking for a multi-day trip before visiting the Reserve, consider launching at Judith Landing north of Winifred and ending your trip at the James Kipp Recreation Area in the Charles M. Russell National Wildlife Refuge.
+If you're looking for a multi-day trip before visiting the prairie, consider launching at Judith Landing north of Winifred and ending your trip at the James Kipp Recreation Area in the Charles M. Russell National Wildlife Refuge.
 This is one of the least traveled portions of the Monument, offering many quiet moments to observe wildlife and starry skies.
 If you (or an outfitter) has shuttled a vehicle to the take-out, it's an easy drive from James Kipp to the town of Zortman for fuel and supplies before heading to Buffalo Camp.

 To learn about other river segments, including the famed White Cliffs area, visit this website.
 We've also compiled additional trip planning information and inspiration below.

-PLAN A RIVER-TO-RESERVE ADVENTURE
+PLAN A RIVER-TO-PRAIRIE ADVENTURE

 OUTFITTERS & ORGANIZED TRIPS

-American Prairie Reserve often works with Lewis & Clark Trail Adventures for our canoe trip needs and logistics.
+American Prairie often works with Lewis & Clark Trail Adventures for our canoe trip needs and logistics.
 They run several 3 and 6-day Missouri River Specialty Trips for beginners and experienced paddlers of all ages.
 You’ll also find experienced guides and outfitters in local communities like Fort Benton and with national tour groups:

 - Upper Missouri River Guides (Fort Benton)